jholsten/me2e/README.md

 In addition to the previously described basic database properties, you can apply further configurations via the labels, which are explained in more detail in the following sections (see [here](#data-management)).
 - `org.jholsten.me2e.database.reset.skip-tables`: If not explicitly deactivated in the me2e-config file via `settings.state-reset.clear-all-tables`, all tables of all databases are cleared after each test.
 With the label `org.jholsten.me2e.database.reset.skip-tables`, you can specify the names of the tables to be skipped when the database is cleared as a comma-separated list.
 This configuration is particularly useful, for example, if you use a migration tool such as [Flyway](https://flywaydb.org/) and want to retain the table containing the migration history for all tests.
 - `org.jholsten.me2e.database.init-script.$name`: With labels that correspond to this pattern, you can define database scripts that are to be executed when the database is started and after a reset.
 Each script requires a unique name (`$name`) and with the label's value, you can specify the path to the script to be executed, which must be located in the `resources` folder of your project.
+- `org.jholsten.me2e.database.connection.implementation`: If you want to interact with a database of a database management system that is not yet supported, you must provide an implementation of the abstract class [`DatabaseConnection`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e.container.database.connection/-database-connection/index.html) yourself.
+Use the label `org.jholsten.me2e.database.connection.implementation` to specify the full class name of your implementation so that it can be used to establish the connection when the container is started.

 For instance, a PostgreSQL database for which the table `flyway_schema_history` is to be skipped when the database is cleared and for which the initialization script named `init_db`, which is located in the `resources` folder at path `database/init_orderdb.sql`, is to be configured in the Docker-Compose as follows: